shaneholloman/uvi/docs/development/linting-guide.md

 ## Overview

-This guide documents our dual-linter approach using Ruff as our primary linter and Pylint as a secondary linter.
-While Ruff is fast and catches most issues, Pylint provides additional checks that complement Ruff's capabilities.
+This guide documents our linting approach using Ruff as our primary linter.
+Ruff is a fast, modern Python linter that includes Pylint-equivalent rules for comprehensive code quality checks.

 ## Linter Configuration